Fulosophy/Fulosophy/README.md

 ## Hello!
 I'm Michael👋

-- 🌱 Software Developer and Game Dev Enthusiast
+- 🌱 Software Engineer and Game Dev Enthusiast
 - 👯 I’m looking to collaborate with other developers in software development and game development.
 - ⚡ Fun fact: I am a hardcore survival game enjoyer and game developer!
 - ## Stats